 We don’t know how much iPhone unit sales fell, of course, since Apple has stopped providing those numbers.
 (Apple CFO Luca Maestri did state that the iPhone XR is Apple’s best-selling phone, and the there are 900 million iPhones in use.)
 But we do know how much revenue the iPhone brought in.
 For the holiday quarter, Apple made $52 billion on iPhone sales, compared to $61 billion in the year-ago quarter, a 15 percent drop.
 Assuming Apple sold fewer iPhones than last year, it’s hard to extrapolate what that means for models and sales.

-In an interview with Reuters, Tim Cook stated that the company is thinking about changing its iPhone pricing policy in foreign markets.
+interview with Reuters, Tim Cook stated that the company is thinking about changing its iPhone pricing policy in foreign markets.
 Currently, Apple sets iPhone prices in U.S. dollars, which often translates to higher prices in foreign currency.
 Cook told Reuters that the company is considering changing that policy so that iPhone prices are set in the local currency.
 That would result in lower prices in foreign markets, and possibly spur sales.

 During the results announcement, Cook stated that the foreign currency exchange as one of three factors that affect iPhone sales.
 He also said that the lack of iPhone subsidies and the battery replacement program (which was available for a reduced price in 2018) also are factors.
 Cook also acknowledged that people aren’t upgrading their phpne as frequently as they used to.